-- Just to be safe, in your root directory which is usually html or public_html, download a copy of your .htaccess and wp-config.php files too.
+To be safe, in the root directory of your server, which is usually HTML or public_html, download a copy of your .htaccess and wp-config.php files.

-How often you go through the above 5 steps depends on how often you add content to your site.
-The more often you add content the more often it would behoove you to backup.
-Get the above in place and if you ever have to go through the grief of having to restore your site, you’ll be glad you did!
+How often you go through the above steps depends on how often you add content to your site and when updates are required.
+The more you add content, the more often it would behoove you to backup.

 At your service,